Jeffery Amherst, 1st Baron Amherst: Pontiac's War

 A month later the use of smallpox blankets was discussed by Amherst himself in letters to Bouquet.
 Amherst, having learned that smallpox had broken out among the garrison at Fort Pitt, and after learning of the loss of his forts at Venango, Le Boeuf and Presqu'Isle, wrote to Colonel Bouquet:

 Could it not be contrived to send the small pox among the disaffected tribes of Indians?
 We must on this occasion use every stratagem in our power to reduce them.

 Bouquet, who was already marching to relieve Fort Pitt from the siege, agreed with this suggestion in a postscript when he responded to Amherst just days later on 13 July 1763:

 P.S.
 I will try to inocculate [sic] the Indians by means of Blankets that may fall in their hands, taking care however not to get the disease myself.
 As it is pity to oppose good men against them, I wish we could make use of the Spaniard's Method, and hunt them with English Dogs.
 Supported by Rangers, and some Light Horse, who would I think effectively extirpate or remove that Vermine.

 In response, also in a postscript, Amherst replied:

 P.S.
 You will Do well to try to Innoculate [sic] the Indians by means of Blankets, as well as to try Every other method that can serve to Extirpate this Execrable Race.
 I should be very glad your Scheme for Hunting them Down by Dogs could take Effect, but England is at too great a Distance to think of that at present.

 Amherst was summoned home, ostensibly so that he could be consulted on future military plans in North America, and was replaced pro tem as Commander-in-Chief, North America by Thomas Gage.
 Amherst expected to be praised for his conquest of Canada, however, once in London, he was instead asked to account for the recent Native American rebellion.
 He was forced to defend his conduct, and faced complaints made by William Johnson and George Croghan, who lobbied the Board of Trade for his removal and permanent replacement by Gage.
 He was also severely criticised by military subordinates on both sides of the Atlantic.
-Nevertheless, Amherst was promoted to lieutenant-general on 26 March 1765, and became colonel of the 3rd Regiment of Foot in November 1768.
+Nevertheless, Amherst was promoted to lieutenant-general on 26 March 1765.

+In 1768, King George III decreed that British colonial governors would be required to primarily reside in the area which they governed.
+Amherst, the Governor of Virginia despite having never set foot in the colony, refused to leave England and was thus dismissed from the post in July.
+In anger, he resigned his commission in the army, but was quickly convinced to rescind this decision, and then became colonel of the 3rd Regiment of Foot in November 1768.

-On 22 October 1772, Amherst was appointed Lieutenant-General of the Ordnance, and he soon gained the confidence of George III, who had initially hoped the position would go to a member of the Royal Family.
+On 22 October 1772, Amherst was appointed Lieutenant-General of the Ordnance, and he soon gained the confidence of King George, who had initially hoped the position would go to a member of the Royal Family.
 On 6 November 1772, he became a member of the Privy Council.